10 Degree Home

 The removal of part of the upper floor slab has created a gallery on the upper level which is accessed by an open timber staircase whose treads appear to float with only the most slender of balustrades for support.
 At the top of the landing is a study area, past which is the gallery walkway towards the second bedroom, storage areas, family bathroom and family lounge area.

-space which is bright yet cosy, with another generously-proportioned sofa/chaise arrangement offering comfort and respite – given that the couple often work separate shifts which often see them returning home at different times, this also doubles up as an unwinding area where each can retire to without disturbing
+It is in the latter where the ceiling takes on its most dramatic persona, swooping low on either side of the arched window to create a vaulted effect.
+The result is a space which is bright yet cosy, with another generously-proportioned sofa/chaise arrangement offering comfort and respite – given that the couple often work separate shifts which often see them returning home at different times, this also doubles up as an unwinding area where each can retire to without disturbing the other.

 Both the materials and colour palettes exude luxury.
 From the soft tactile beige leather of the sofa in the main living area to the blonde wood veneers, a warm tone balances the austere range of minimalist hues, which range from white to pale grey.

 With its pared-back approach, AD ARCHITECTURE has created a minimalist yet welcoming home.
-The design focus fell primarily on dealing with the relationship between people and the elements – air, wind and sunlight – rather than the decoration and furnishing of
+The design focus fell primarily on dealing with the relationship between people and the elements – air, wind and sunlight – rather than the decoration and furnishing of the space.

 Pearl Garden